LyssnaGet paid to test

 While UX design zeroes in on crafting interfaces and experiences, UX research digs deeper into why users behave the way they do – delivering the data that drives informed design decisions.

 The UX research process unfolds in multiple stages, each crucial for gathering and analyzing data.
-From the initial discovery phase to testing and refining, these steps help to make sure that products aren't just functional, but are also intuitive and enjoyable for users.
+Understanding these stages also helps clarify the roles in product design vs ux design, ensuring that products aren't just functional, but are also intuitive and enjoyable for users.

 The importance of establishing an effective user research process